States of Election: 1948

 The Reform (Guernsey) (Amendment) Law, 2003 permits changes to the number of Douzaine representatives if the population of parishes change.

 The Royal Court (Reform) Law 2008 made it possible for new Jurats to retire at 72 and for the number of Jurats to increase to 16.
 It also created the position of 'Juré-Justicier Suppléant'.

+Conseillers

+The States of Election used to elect twelve Conseillers, each serving six-year terms, to sit in the States of Deliberation.
+When constituted for this purpose, Alderney was entitled to send four members to sit in the States of Election.
+The 1994 election saw Conseillers elected by popular vote, thus removing this function of the States of Election, which was maintained until their abolition in 2000.